Parent Support Groups & More

-Every quarter, we help coordinate efforts between churches to provide respite nights (parents’ night out events) for foster and adoptive families.
-To find out when the next one is being scheduled, email email@example.com and subscribe to receive the monthly Embrace Update.
+Each year we help coordinate efforts between churches and volunteers to provide an annual respite night in December.
 If you are interested in organizing a Respite Night at your church, One Wild Night is a resource we created to help you plan the event!

 Due to the nature and involvement of the government in foster care and adoption, we not only partner with the State in the efforts mentioned above, we work in legislative and policy reform to advocate for children’s best interests.
 At-risk, foster and adopted children often cross many systems including schools, health care, juvenile justice and the courts.
 Therefore, we are members of of the following advocacy efforts at the County and State levels:

-We also bring together ministry leaders across Texas through the Texas Orphan Care Leaders to refine the Church’s response to child welfare throughout the State and present a cohesive vision when partnering with the government.
+We also bring together ministry leaders across Texas through the Restore Texas Families to refine the Church’s response to child welfare throughout the State and present a cohesive vision when partnering with the government.
 These avenues allow us to be a voice for the the Church with legislators, bureaucrats and officials impacting the lives of children and families across Texas.